An illuminated decorative archway in Civic Center Plaza in 1925 for the Diamond Jubilee. [Image via Open SF History]

 The Heart of the City

-Since the 1800s Civic Center has been the hub of culture, government and urban public spaces in San Francisco.
-The City’s history is deeply ingrained in the fabric of Civic Center, where cultural and ceremonial events have played out in these prominent spaces.
+Since the 1800s, Civic Center has been the hub of culture, government and urban public spaces in San Francisco.
+The City’s history is deeply ingrained in the fabric of Civic Center, where cultural, civic, and ceremonial events have played out in these prominent spaces.

 The view of City Hall and the Hall of Records in 1902 from the corner of Grove and Larkin.
 [Image via Open SF History]